Mental Health Facilities Pontotoc County, OK

 Rolling Hills Hospital

-Rolling Hills Hospital is a mental health clinic in Pontotoc County, Oklahoma, located at 1000 Rolling Hills Lane, 74820 zip code.
-Rolling Hills Hospital offers telemedicine/telehealth, residential treatment and hospital inpatient treatment.
-Rolling Hills Hospital provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Rolling Hills Hospital also supports people with traumatic brain injury, seniors or older adults and people with serious mental illness.
-Some other services provided by Rolling Hills Hospital include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.
+Rolling Hills Hospital is one of mental health facilities in Pontotoc County, Oklahoma, located at 1000 Rolling Hills Lane, 74820 zip code.
+Rolling Hills Hospital provides hospital inpatient treatment, residential treatment and telemedicine/telehealth.
+Rolling Hills Hospital provides psychotropic medication, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Rolling Hills Hospital also supports people with traumatic brain injury, people with serious mental illness and seniors or older adults.
+Additional services provided at Rolling Hills Hospital include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

 Learn More